zextras/tech-doc/source/carbonio-ce/usage.rst

 * Port 443/HTTPS must accessible from the Internet

-* A valid SSL/TLS certificate
+* A valid SSL/TLS certificate must be available for the domain

+  .. note:: Directions to install a valid certificate can be found in
+     section :doc:`install_SSL_certificate`.

-* The user with whom you log in via the |product| Mail App must be existing and active
+* The user with whom you log in via the |product| Mail App must be existing and active q
 .. _carb-mail-login:

 Login via |carbonio| Mail